pjmclaughlin1979/conferences/ds-2019/2d-viz/README.md

 length: 60 min

-presenters: Jeremy Bartley, Kristian Ekenes
+presenters: Kristian Ekenes, Jeremy Bartley

 Mar.
-7, 2018 10:30 am - 11:30 am
+6, 2019 4:00 p.m. - 5:00 p.m.

-Palm Springs Convention Center, Primrose C - D
+Palm Springs Convention Center, Catalina/Madera

 ### Summary

 The ArcGIS API for JavaScript lets you build powerful interactive mapping applications.
 Learn how you can turn your raw data into information that tells a story with simple 2D data-driven visualizations.
 This session will provide an overview to the various visualization techniques available in the API specific to 2D vector data.

+### Outline

 ### Demos